 - Reducing the Burden of Electronic Health Record Use

 Electronic health records play a critical role in the healthcare industry’s journey towards digitization.
 But, the switch is also leading to a range of problems associated with cognitive overload, endless documentation, and stress on the end-users.

 Electronic health record developers are now leveraging Artificial Intelligence to create more interactive interfaces and automate some of the routine processes that consume a lot of time.
 According to reports, users spend a significant portion of their time on three tasks – clinical documentation, order entry, and sorting.

 Voice recognition and dictation tools powered by AI are significantly helping in improving the clinical documentation process.
 Additionally, Artificial Intelligence is also helping process routine requests from inboxes like medication refills, result notifications and prioritize tasks that require the clinician’s attention.

 Pathologists provide the most detailed diagnostic data across the spectrum of care delivery.
 According to experienced medical practitioners, more than 70% of all healthcare decisions are based on pathology results.

 The study further added that between 70 to 75% of all data in the Electronic Health Record are based on pathological results.
-Sooner the data is obtained, easier it is for the healthcare providers to decide the course of treatment.
+The Sooner the data is obtained, the easier it is for the healthcare providers to decide the course of treatment.

 AI-powered tools can help drill down the diagnostic data to the pixel level and help healthcare providers better understand the situation to take up the appropriate curse of treatment.
 Additionally, AI can help improve productivity by identifying features of interest before caregivers review data.
-According to recent reports, AI effectively screens through slides guiding healthcare providers to notice most important findings and ensure best treatment methodologies
+According to recent reports, AI effectively screens through slides guiding healthcare providers to notice the most important findings and ensure best treatment methodologies

 - Containing the Risk of Antibiotic Resistance